 Because the error log workflow is designed to listen to all errors, it can be used by multiple other workflows for error logging.

 To enable this error logging facility, open up the workflow you wish to use to the error log and go to the Settings screen.
 The first entry on the screen is Error Workflow.
 Set this value to Error Log.

 Create Test Workflow

-In order to make sure that your workflows are working properly, you can create a test workflow to log an event and then throw an error to log an error event.
+To make sure that your workflows are working correctly, you can create a test workflow to log an event and then throw an error to log an error event.

-You will need to make two changes to this workflow before it will work properly.
-The first is enter in the workflow ID for the event log workflow in the Send To Event Log node.
+You will need to make two changes to this workflow before it works properly.
+The first is to enter the workflow ID for the event log workflow in the Send To Event Log node.
 You can determine the workflow ID by opening up the event log workflow and looking at the number at the end of the URL.